shekkizh/shekkizh.github.io/_pages/about.md

 [Sept 2022] I have been selected as a finalist for 2022-23 [Ming-Hsieh Ph.D.
 Scholar program](https://minghsiehece.usc.edu/mhi-home/mhi-mhi-scholars/).

-[Aug 2022] I will be interning at Google with counter-abuse technology and graph-mining team.
+[Aug 2022] I will be interning at Google with the counter-abuse technology and graph-mining team.

 [May 2022] I will be presenting at *Advances in Learning for Graphs, Manifolds, and Geometric Data*, [SIAM MDS22](https://www.siam.org/conferences/cm/conference/mds22)